SathyaBhat/sathyabh.at/content/wrap-up-of-wrap-ups-2023/index.md

 +++
 author = "Sathyajith Bhat"
 categories = ["Life"]
-places = "Sydney"
-date = 2023-12-30
-description = "A wrap-up of all the wrap-ups." tags = ["gaming", "music", "year in review", "throwback"] title = "Collecting all the year-in-reviews and lookbacks from various service for 2023" type = "post" url = "/2023/12/30/wrap-up-of-wrap-ups-2023" images = ["/2023/12/30/wrap-up-of-wrap-ups-2023/thumb-wrap-up.png"]
+tags = ["gaming", "music", "year in review", "throwback"] places = "Sydney" type = "post" date = 2023-12-30 summary = "A wrap-up of all the wrap-ups of 2023." title = "Collecting all the year-in-reviews and lookbacks from various service for 2023" url = "/2023/12/30/wrap-up-of-wrap-ups-2023" images = ["/2023/12/30/wrap-up-of-wrap-ups-2023/thumb-wrapup.png"]
 +++

-Since each service now offers its look back at 2023 / year in review / wrapped, I figured it'd be nice to collect them all in one place, similar to how I did it [last year](https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/)](https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/).
+Since each service now offers its look back at 2023 / year in review / wrapped, I figured it'd be nice to collect them all in one place, similar to how I did it [last year](https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/)(https://sathyabh.at/2022/12/31/wrap-up-of-wrap-ups-2022/).

 ### Spotify